CrystalRae90/Election-Analysis/README.md

 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

 To be able to break down the votes by county, we started by creating a list _county_list_ to hold the county names as well as a dictionary told hold each county's vote count.
 Using the appropriate index for the county name, we are able to incorporate an _if_ statement within the _for loop_.
-In this case as we cylcle through the rows, the _if_ statement checks to see if the county name was in the list previously.
+In this case as we cycle through the rows, the _if_ statement checks to see if the county name was in the list previously.
 If not, then it adds it the list.

-We then are able to utilize the _county_votes_ dictionary to hold the county names as keys and preset their values to 0.
+We then can utilize the _county_votes_ dictionary to hold the county names as keys and preset their values to 0.
 As each row cycles through the appropriate key we are able to add 1, thus summing the total number of votes by county.
 This can be seen below.

       county_list =[]